menata-id/menata/specification/001-object.md

 - Request Form : Form
 - My Requests : Card
 - All Requests : Table
+- Dashboard : Dashboard
 ```

+The example above represents one Object.

+It describes a complete Business Concept independently from implementation technology.

 ---

+# Principles

+An Object represents Business Knowledge.

+An Object should use business terminology.

+An Object should remain declarative.

+An Object should remain technology neutral.

+An Object should describe the business rather than its implementation.

+---

 # Summary

-An Object is the highest-level construct in Menata.
+An Object is the primary building block of Menata.

-It represents a business concept and serves as the container for Business Knowledge.

-Objects are composed from Grammar, while the authoring style remains natural and easy for humans to read.

-Machine Interpretation is responsible for mapping the authoring style into the formal language grammar.
+Every Business Concept is represented as an Object.

+Business Knowledge is organized through Objects.

+Objects are later composed into complete Business Knowledge using the language constructs defined by the Menata Specification.